dr-matt-smith/evote-movie-2022-06-movie-db-table/README.md

         database 'evote2022' did not exists, so new schema created

     ```
-- refactor the `list()` method of class `MainController` to create a repository object, and dynamically retreive all `Movie` objects from teh MySQL database:
+- refactor the `list()` method of class `MainController` to create a repository object, and dynamically retrieve all `Movie` objects from the MySQL database:

   ```php
         public function list()